wing5wong/artisan-whs-static/source/_events/2024-02-01_student-achievement-conferences.md

 To book an interview click the following link:
 👉  <https://www.schoolinterviews.co.nz/>
-('Event Code' is needed from the Interim Report, which was be emailed to you on 28 March)
+('Event Code' is needed from the Interim Report, which was emailed to you on 28 March)

 Students will be released at the end of Period 4 - 1.50pm on both days.